IMC-UAS-Krems/2024-DBST2UE-Public/README.md

 INSERT INTO Employee(name, role, dep_id) VALUES('Max Green', 'Developer', 2);
 ```

-1. Create a View on top of `Employee`, accessing only the attributes `id` and `name` of "Developers"
+1. Create a View on top of `Employee`, accessing only the attributes `id` and `name` of 'Developers'

 2. Try to insert and update values in that view.
 How does the table change?

-3. Create another View that shows the name of "overcrowded" departments, i.e., departments that have more than 3 Employees.
+3. Create another View that shows the name of 'overcrowded' departments, i.e., departments that have more than 3 Employees.

 ### Task 1.3 Dealing with References
 Update the Employee table and add an update and delete clause  on the foreign key.
 Make sure they are different.